xianyinchen/Spidermonkey/testing/mozbase/docs/mozdevice.rst

 files to these types of devices, launch processes, and more.
 There are currently two available interfaces:

-* DeviceManager: an interface to a device that works either via ADB or a custom TCP protocol (the latter requires an agent application running on the device).
+* :ref:`DeviceManager`: Works either via ADB or a custom TCP protocol (the latter requires an agent application running on the device).
-* ADB: a similar interface that uses Android Debugger Protocol explicitly
+* :ref:`ADB`: Uses the Android Debugger Protocol explicitly

 In general, new code should use the ADB abstraction where possible as it is simpler and more reliable.

 .. automodule:: mozdevice

+.. _DeviceManager:

 DeviceManager interface
 -----------------------